 The pain continues with further thought.
 When it comes down to it, Shirley seemed to be winning Lelouch's affections better than even his partner CC and his most loyal soldier Kallen.
 There was a very high chance he might've picked her in the end.
 The problem is, being a part of Lelouch's life leads to serious fallout.
 Kallen is a powerful warrior, CC an immortal witch, and, hell, Kaguya is a crafty politician.
 Shirley...
 Shirley is just a sweet girl.
 She was never equipped to survive the other half of Lelouch's life.

 Episode 15 of R2: C.C. has apparently decided to die, giving her life up to the Emperor, and sends Lelouch into her memories so he won't have to watch.
 Instead, Lelouch learns that C.C.'s real "heart's desire" is just to be loved, honestly and truthfully.
-Lelouch races back to her and convinces her not to give up, in a scene that makes it look like the two of them might finally stop playing Dueling Tsundere and admit to liking each other...but then it's revealed that instead of dying, C.C. lost her immortality and all her memories prior to the Geass, reducing her to the level of a ten-year-old slave-girl from the Dark Ages.
+Lelouch races back to her and convinces her not to give up, in a scene that makes it look like the two of them might finally stop playing Dueling Tsundere and admit to liking each other...but then it's revealed that instead of dying, C.C. lost all her memories prior to the Geass, reducing her to the level of a ten-year-old slave-girl from the Dark Ages.
 When she mistakes Lelouch for her new master and, trembling with fear, rattles off her skills ("I can cook and clean and sew, I can handle sheep and cows, I can read a little and I know numbers up to twenty, and I've handled dead bodies before..."), even Lelouch looks like he's about to start crying.

 From the same episode Orange Boy's eulogy of General Bartley, where he admitted even though he hated him for turning him into a cyborg, he was also just as loyal to the royal family and would have probably changed sides if he knew the truth, probably brought tears to some peoples eyes.